Location: Woodland Hills, California

 Many legal, factual issues can be easily eliminated by a confirming letter.
 In this day of instant communication, there is virtually no excuse to fail to send a confirming fax or e-mail which sets forth the terms of an agreement and/or payment.
 These types of preventive measures both minimize the need for attorney involvement and make it much easier once an attorney has to be involved.

-If you are facing a legal issue and need counsel, please call (888) 577-1518 for a free consultation.
+If you are facing a legal issue and need counsel, please call (888) 577-1518 for a free telephone consultation.

 Areas of Practice